 No meal is complete without dessert, and at Nicolo’s, you’ll be in good hands.
 In addition to everything else made in-house daily, Nicolo’s makes a ton of different Italian baked goods made each morning.
 For breakfast, there are muffins, crumb buns, or chocolate croissants.
 For lunch or dinner, pies, pastries, and cookies are go-to’s.

-Nicolo’s really has it all and if reading through the plethora of menu items hasn’t quite convinced you, pay them a visit and see for yourself.
-Open every Sunday beginning at 6AM, Nicolo’s is a spot you don’t want to miss.
+Nicolo’s really has it all and if reading through the plethora of menu items hasn’t quite convinced you, pay the bakery a visit and see for yourself.
+Open Tuesday through Sunday beginning at 6AM, Nicolo’s is a spot you don’t want to miss.